 Lettuce farmers are committed to learning why romaine appears to be the source of recent foodborne illness outbreaks.
 Efforts are underway throughout the produce industry to get answers.

-The U.S. Food and Drug Administration has concluded its investigation into what romaine lettuce was recalled and how the recent romaine lettuce e.
-Coli outbreak occurred.
+The U.S. Food and Drug Administration has concluded its investigation into a series of outbreaks potentially linked to romaine lettuce in 2019 and 2020.
 In response, romaine farmers are taking several steps to prevent future outbreaks.

 Farmers are 100 percent committed to preventing foodborne illness outbreaks and they are working hard every day on their farms to implement food safety practices.
 The Leafy Greens Marketing Agreement (LGMA) is a program that works to continually improve the safety of lettuce and leafy greens.
 This program utilizes the latest research to update required food safety practices and these are enforced on farms through our system of mandatory government audits.

 The LGMA and its members acknowledge the tragic impacts of foodborne illness and we are passionately committed to producing leafy greens in the safest possible manner.